Easing inflation, wages aid case for euro zone stimulus

 "With inflation set to undershoot the ECB's objective, an interest rate cut appears to be largely constrained by the prospect of an economic recovery in the second half of this year," Citigroup said in a research note on Friday.

-But with commercial bank lending in the euro zone still subdued despite base rates being at a record low of 0.75 percent, others are sceptical about the impact of another cut.
+But with commercial bank lending in the euro zone still subdued despite base rates being at a record low of 0.75 percent, others are skeptical about the impact of another cut.

 Three quarters of economists expect the ECB to leave rates unchanged for the rest of the year, according to a Reuters poll published on Wednesday.